 For the Celts, who lived in central Europe, Lugh was a Sun god.
 The underworld god Balor was ...Read more

 For the Aztecs, who lived in central Mexico, Tonatiuh was a Sun god.
-Aztecs believed that four ...Read more
+He was in charge of the ...Read more

 In Greek mythology, Apollo was the son of Zeus (Jupiter) and Leto (Letona).
-He was the twin ...Read more
+His twin sister ...Read more

-Liza was the Sun god to the Fon people of West Africa.
-His sister was the Moon god Mawu.
-The ...Read more
+Liza is a god of the Fon people of West Africa.
+Liza is represented by the fierce Sun.
+Usually ...Read more

-Chinese people believed that there existed ten suns that appeared in turn in the sky during ...Read more
+According to ancient Chinese mythology, there existed ten suns that used to appear in turn ...Read more

 Maui was a hero of Polynesian mythology.
 For Maui and his mother the days were too short.
-For ...Read more
+Maui ...Read more

 Amaterasu was the Sun goddess of the oldest Japanese religion called Shinto.
 When her brother ...Read more